pietromesadri/PyDownloader/README.md

 [Check out YOUTUBE-DL project](https://github.com/rg3/youtube-dl)

-This is a simple Qt client for those who are do not want to use the terminal/cmd and/or are not familiar with python.
+This is a simple Qt client for those who do not want to use the terminal/cmd and/or are not familiar with python.
 The idea is to simplify into a GUI.

 ### Current Status
 * **Requires Python 3.4+ as well as youtube-dl and PyQt5 modules**